Frequently Asked Questions

 Does my application need to be complete to be considered for an interview?

 Yes.
 Applications that are incomplete will not be considered for interview.

 What is required for a copy of a document to be certified?

 There are a range of individuals who are authorised to certify documentation.
 Please refer to the AHPRA list of requirements at the link below when providing certified true copies of required documents at https://www.ahpra.gov.au/Registration/Registration-Process/Certifying-Documents.aspx

 Who can I use as a referee?

-A minimum of two professional referees from clinical placements is required as part of your application (clinical facilitators from mental health placements are not to be used).
+A minimum of two professional referees from 2nd and 3rd year clinical placements are required as part of your application (clinical facilitators from mental health placements are not to be used).